 We know that bullying behaviour is challenging for many young people right now and we want to make sure you get the right support to overcome what you are going through.
 Talking to a Counsellor can help.
 Counselling gives you a safe place to be heard and it is completely confidential.
 Counsellors do not give advice but do support you to make positive decisions for yourself.

-We are currently able to offer people (over the age of 9 years) up to 6, funded, 50 minute counselling sessions.
+We are currently able to offer people (over the age of 9 years) 6, funded, 50 minute counselling sessions – more if needed.
 The sessions take place virtually – either over the telephone or via video call.
 We know that Virtual Counselling doesn’t work for everyone, but for some people, it can be a good way of trying it out and getting some short-term, much needed support.

 If you would like to be referred for our Talk2Us Service, or if you’re a parent, youth worker, social worker, teacher who would like to refer a young person for counselling, please complete the form below and one of our team will be in touch to arrange the sessions with you.
 Talk2Us is for those over the age of 9 years.